hachreak/vimrc/README.md

   1. tt - Enable tagbar
 * [**mru**] Most Recently Used (MRU) Vim Plugin
   1. mr - Open list of recent files opened
+* [**gundo.vim**] Graph your Vim undo tree in style.
+  1. <Leader>u - Toggle gundo interface.
+  2. <CR> on a state - it will revert the contents.
+  3. *p* on a state - preview window show the diff between your current state and the selected state.